• Articles

 What is Association Rule Mining?

-As mentioned before, the Apriori algorithm is used for the purpose of association rule mining.
+As mentioned before, the Apriori algorithm is used for association rule mining.
 Now, what is association rule mining?
 Association rule mining is a technique to identify frequent patterns and associations among a set of items.

 For example, understanding customer buying habits.
 By finding correlations and associations between different items that customers place in their ‘shopping basket,’ recurring patterns can be derived.